Optimal practice in neonatal parenteral nutrition

 Adequate nutritional intakes – especially during the first 1000 days of life – are essential for promoting growth and health, including long-term metabolic, cognitive, and neurodevelopmental outcomes.
 Parenteral nutrition (PN) is a feeding method that bypasses the digestive tract by delivering nutrients directly to the bloodstream.
 This is a bit similar to feeding the unborn through the umbilical cord.
 Babies born preterm need some time to establish nutrition intake via the gastrointestinal tract, therefore PN is the only alternative method for them to meet nutrient requirements.
 PN is also crucial in babies with illnesses affecting the digestive tract (e.g. congenital or acquired gut disorder like necrotising enterocolitis (NEC)).

-More information on the administration and composition of PN as well as on associated benefits and risks can be found here and in our Factsheet “Parenteral nutrition for very preterm and ill babies”.
+More information on the administration and composition of PN as well as on associated benefits and risks can be found here and in our Factsheet “Parenteral nutrition for very preterm and ill babies”(for parents and lay audience).
+In addition, our Academy Factsheet provides an overview of this topic and is directed to healthcare professionals.

 The position paper “Addressing the nutritional emergency of preterm birth – Optimal practice in neonatal parenteral nutrition” highlights the importance of parenteral nutrition as a life-saving treatment for very preterm and sick babies.
 It was developed during an EFCNI roundtable in Munich involving several experts from various countries discussing and exchanging views and ideas.
 This position paper was launched during the jENS congress 2019 in Maastricht.
 It is intended to serve as a supplement to the European ESPGHAN/ESPEN/ESPR/CSPEN guidelines, and as a driving force for the development and implementation of guidelines on a national level.
 It targets policymakers and hospital administrators but can also be used as a tool by parent representatives and healthcare professionals to convince decision-making bodies to support the delivery of appropriate, high-quality parenteral nutrition.